Metamaze: Adaptive IDP Acquired by Duco

 Resources

-- Duco Acquisition Announcement
+- Duco acquisition announcement

-- IDP.com - Duco Acquires Metamaze
+- A-Team Insight: Duco acquires Metamaze

-- CB Insights - Metamaze Company Profile
+- CB Insights company profile for Metamaze

-- InvoiceOCR.net - Metamaze
+- Metamaze on InvoiceOCR.net

 Company information

-Metamaze operated as an independent vendor from its 2017 founding, as a Faktion spinoff, until its acquisition by Duco on February 6, 2024.
+Metamaze operated as an independent vendor from its 2017 founding as a Faktion spinoff until its acquisition by Duco on February 6, 2024.
 Headquartered at Oudeleeuwenrui 39, Antwerp, Belgium, the company served banking and insurance clients primarily in Belgium and the broader European market.